Cybersecurity Trends and Insights

 Configuration Management: Definition and Key Components

 stands as a vital pillar in ensuring the integrity and consistency of a system's performance, functional, and physical attributes throughout its lifecycle.
-In today’s complex IT landscape, where threats loom large, is not just beneficial—it's essential.
+In today’s complex IT landscape, where threats loom large, change management is not just beneficial—it's essential.
 This structured approach encompasses several critical elements:

 • Verification and Audit: This ensures adherence to established standards.

-Key aspects of include:
+Key aspects of application whitelisting include:

 • Ongoing monitoring of application activity.